-A significant amount of work has been done in Australia to quantify the effects of improved plant performance on reducing CO_2 emissions.
-The following three sets of results demonstrate the plant performance improvements and CO_2 reductions achieved through the application of Conco System's technology at three major power plants.
+A significant amount of work has been done in Australia to quantify the effects of improved plant performance on reducing $CO_2$ emissions.
+The following three sets of results demonstrate the plant performance improvements and $CO_2$ reductions achieved through the application of the technologies described in this paper at three major power plants.